bennypowers/bennypowers.dev/posts/2026-03-11-geulah-shaagat-ari.md

 Were not Your Torah our delight, we'd have perished in the throng.

-The Redeemer came to Zion, as was shown to every eye, To those who turn from sin in Jacob, faithful now to the Most High;
+The Redeemer came to Zion, as was shown to every eye, To those who return in Jacob, faithful now to the Most High;
-Our tongues shall fill with singing when we see the foe brought low — The cub arose, the lion roared — the nations then shall know.
+Our tongues shall fill with singing when we see the foe brought low;
+The cub arose, the lion roared — all the nations then shall know.

-Revealed in quake and thunder, with a mighty hand and cry, He stretched His arm against His foes and cast them down to die;
+Revealed in quake and thunder, with mighty hand and siren's cry, He stretched His arm against His foes and cast them down to die;
-His feet upon the Mount of Olives, robed in crimson hue — A fountain ope'd for David's house, to cleanse from sin anew.
+His feet upon the Mount of Olives, robed in crimson hue — A fountain there for David's house, to cleanse from sin anew.

 The Lord's right hand exalted — on His people, mercies pour;
 The wicked's name shall rot, crushed under mountains evermore, Salvation everlasting sprouts for Israel's faithful band, A pit of ruin for the tyrant — the lion roars across the land.

-Make way, O nations, make; in autumn to Jerusalem come;
+Make way, O nations, make; in autumn to Moriah come;
-Build booths unto yourselves — a simple charge, and simply done.
+Build sukkahs for yourselves — a simple charge, and simply done.
 Ungrateful rebels!
-Spurn the gift, your faithlessness laid bare — Storm and tempest for rooftop folk; but in the sukkah - peace is there.
+Spurn the gift, your faithlessness laid bare Storm for rooftop folk; but under thatch — peace is there.

 Such wonders You shall show us, doubled over Egypt's tale;
-No more shall they say "Great is He who brought us from the land of Pharaoh".
+No more shall they say "By He Who brought us from the land of Pharaoh".
-The latter signs surpass the first far beyond what mouths can speak — Forever more Your name we'll bless, in life, and joy, and peace.
+The latter signs surpass the first, beyond what mouths can speak;
+Forever more Your name we'll bless, in life, and joy, and peace.

 <style>